 TriFrost

-TriFrost Mini Site (Node + Podman)
+Mini Site (Node + Podman)

 This example showcases a multi-page server-rendered TriFrost application running on Node.js, containerized with Podman.
-It demonstrates runtime-agnostic rendering, HTMX-driven interactivity (for comments), and optional observability with SigNoz.

 How It Works

 The app uses TriFrost’s flexible routing and JSX rendering to deliver a home page, about page, and a blog page with dynamic comments.
-HTMX handles comment posting and deletion via fragment swaps, making it lightweight and responsive without a heavy frontend framework.

-You can run it standalone with Node.js or containerize it with Podman and Podman Compose — a perfect showcase of TriFrost’s runtime flexibility (just compare it with our Cloudflare Example and you'll not there's very little that needs to change).
+You can run it standalone with Node.js or containerize it with Podman and Podman Compose — a perfect showcase of TriFrost’s runtime flexibility (just compare it with our Cloudflare Example and you'll note there's very little that needs to change).

 This example is set up to optionally send OpenTelemetry traces to SigNoz, giving you visibility into route performance, request flows, and system health.